 Where we stayed

-In the first week our family stayed in a holiday house in Sarzeau.
-Our accommodation for the second week was a holiday house in Trélévern, north of Brittany.
+During the first week, our family enjoyed the comforts of a holiday house in Sarzeau.
+For the second week, we opted for a holiday house in Trélévern, situated in the north of Brittany.

 Itinerary for our road trip along Brittany coast

-Our itinerary for road trip along the Brittany coast includes two parts: one week for Gulf of Morbihan and the other week for Côtes-d’Armor.
+Our road trip plan along the Brittany coast is divided into two parts: one week for exploring the Gulf of Morbihan and the other week for discovering the Côtes-d’Armor region.

 First week itinerary (Gulf of Morbihan)